govau/frontdoor/ui/src/content/buyer/products-and-services/cloud.md

 ---
 layout: buyer
 title: 'Cloud'
+summary: 'For sourcing cloud products and associated services.'
+panel: 'cloud'
 ---

 We established the Cloud marketplace for government buyers looking to buy cloud products and services.
 The Standing Offer Notice (SON) number for Cloud Services Panel is SON2914302.